adammertel/historical-geocoding-assistant/manual/README.md

 The map control menu is located in the bottom-left part of the map and has two subsections:

 - base layers - presents two overlayed base maps and the opacity of the top one
-- overlay layers - presents auxiliary overlay layers (in various formats - geojson, wms, ...), their order and opacity
+- overlay layers - presents auxiliary overlay layers (in various formats - GeoJSON, WMS...), their order and opacity

 ![mapcontrol image](./imgs/mapcontrol.png)